Frederiksgade 11

 Øllgaard Rådgivende Ingeniører A/S, Gert Carstensen A/S, Rådgivende Ingeniørfirma

-It was architect Ferdinand Meldahl (1827-1908) who was in charge of the project, which was completed in 1885-86 and created an exceptional architectural entity around the Marble Church in the form of an arch of distinguished properties.
+It was architect Ferdinand Meldahl (1827-1908) who was in charge of the building project, which was completed in 1885-86 and created an exceptional architectural entity around the Marble Church in the form of an arch of distinguished properties.
 Frederiksgade 11 is one of them.
-However, a slight twist to the story is that only the facades facing the Marble Church are built according to Meldahl’s plans.
-The buildings behind are designed by other architects and differ greatly from each other.
+However, a slight twist to the story is that only the facades facing the Marble Church were built according to Ferdinand Meldahl’s plans.
+The buildings behind were designed by other architects and differ greatly from each other.

-The property was designed by architect Henrik Hagemann (1845-1910), and its floor plan differs somewhat from Meldahl’s original development plan.
+The property Frederiksgade 11 was designed by architect Henrik Hagemann (1845-1910), and its floor plan differs somewhat from Meldahl’s original development plan.
 The apartments consisted of large living rooms, rooms, maids’ rooms, kitchens, pantries and “air privies”.
 The latter was supplemented by “toilets” located in the backyard.
-The building was intended for mixed-use on the ground floor and for housing from the first floor upwards.
+The building was intended for mixed-use on the ground floor and for residential from the first floor upwards.

 In 2016, the real estate company Frederiksgade 11 ApS acquired the property.